Resonite-Community-Projects/accesslistmanager/README.md

   The first one support either a NeosVR User Id, a Discord User Id or a Discord Username following by his discriminator .
 There is an hint who will give you a list of all the discord tag of user available either on discord or in the database (as `U-` in the last case).
 Only NeosVR User Id, `U-`, you will be able to remove it from the cloud variable while the user is not present in the bot database.
   The second one have tow possible value `User` or `Verifier` the first one will give your the information about the user while the second will give you the information about which user have been verified by the researched verifier.

+- **resetlogs**: This sub command give you the ability to reset the log channel.
+By default it will delete everthing written by the bot then rewrite everything he have in the database.
+There is an option `log` who is default to `True` for write the content of the database in the channel but it can be set to `False` for just empty every messages by the bot.

 **NOTE:** An username can start in 2 differents way **or** having an `#` in the middle of it:
 - Starting with an **U-** as a NeosVR User Id
 - Starting with an **@** as a Discord User Id
 - Containing a **#** in the middle as a Discord Username following by his discriminator (or tag)
+- The commands **add** and **resetlogs** WILL notif every verifier on the record channel.
+Its a good thing to tell them to mute the channel.

 ### usersearch slash command